Equivariant $\mathcal{Z}$-stability for single automorphisms on simple $C^*$-algebras with tractable trace simplices: Reducing equivariant -stability to a tracial property

-The assumptions on $A$ guarantee it has equivariant property (SI) relative to all actions of countable amenable groups, see \cite[Corollary 4.3]{EquivariantSI}.\footnote{To apply the corollary one needs that $A$ has very weak comparison.
-This is a very weak version of strict comparison, so it certainly holds when $A$ is $\mathcal{Z}$ stable \cite{Rordam04}.} Using the equivalent formulation of equivariant property (SI) from Proposition \ref{prop:equivalent_statement_SI}, we can find an ${s \in F_\omega(A)^{\tilde{\alpha}_\omega}}$ such that $s^*s = 1- \phi(1)$ and $\phi(p)s = s$.
+The assumptions on $A$ guarantee it has equivariant property (SI) relative to all actions of countable discrete amenable groups, see \cite[Theorem B]{EquivariantSI}.
+Using the equivalent formulation of equivariant property (SI) from Proposition \ref{prop:equivalent_statement_SI}, we can find an ${s \in F_\omega(A)^{\tilde{\alpha}_\omega}}$ such that $s^*s = 1- \phi(1)$ and $\phi(p)s = s$.
 By \cite[Proposition 5.1]{RordamWinter} this implies the existence of a unital $*$-homomorphism from the prime dimension drop algebra $Z_{n, n+1} \rightarrow F_\omega(A)^{\tilde{\alpha}_\omega}$.
-Since $\mathcal{Z}$ is an inductive limit of such prime dimension drop algebras, this implies the existence of a unital embedding $\mathcal{Z} \rightarrow F_\omega(A)^{\tilde{\alpha}_\omega}$ (for example by Kirchberg's $\e$-test \cite[Lemma A.1]{Kirchberg}).
+Since we can do this for all $n \geq 2$ and $\mathcal{Z}$ is an inductive limit of such dimension drop algebras, it follows by a standard argument (analogous to the proof of \cite[Proposition 2.2]{TomsWinter08}) that there exists a unital $*$-homomorphism $\mathcal{Z} \rightarrow F_\omega(A)^{\tilde{\alpha}_\omega}$.
 As already stated, this is equivalent to equivariant $\mathcal{Z}$-stability of $\alpha$. \end{proof}